Official Historical Timeline

-November 1987 ~ the Army begins offering a Noon Feeding program on a scheduled basis for area residents who are hungry at the 130 East North Street location in Appleton from the new kitchen and dining area.
+November 1987 ~ the Army begins offering a Noon Feeding program served from a new inustrial scaled kitchen on a scheduled basis - seven days a week - for area residents who are hungry at the 130 East North Street location in Appleton from the new kitchen and dining area.
 The program originally started April 8, 1985 where meals were prepared and served in the lower level of the corps building in Appleton.

 April 1992 ~ the Army purchases for $1 from the City of Appleton the Fire Station #2 with hopes of converting the building into a facility to help area residents struggling with housing.
 Fire Station #2 was operated from 1890-1920 as a volunteer fire department on the corners of State and Eighth Streets in Appleton.